My Account

 Later-stage nymphs & transition to adults

-• Mix of partly developed nymphs (still spiny, smaller) and winged young adults.
+• A mix of partly developed nymphs (still spiny, smaller) and winged young adults.

 • You can see wings starting to develop and more elongated bodies compared to the earlier nymphs.